teuk/mediabot_v3/docs/PLUGIN_ARCHITECTURE.md

 channel.
 Late guards contain queued work while unrelated resources continue.
 The action is never threshold-driven, never persistent and never clears the separate failure ledger.
+MB753 closes the next authority gap before any mixed quote command moves.
+A command invocation now carries a detached principal derived by the core, while `data.quotes.write` exposes only bounded add/delete methods through a distinct service.
+An opaque origin rejects plugin-created invocation lookalikes.
+The channel and authorization are core-owned, writes require `on`, and the existing `quotes-v3` package remains read-only.

 Discovery reads manifests without loading entrypoints.
 Loading is explicit and leaves the package disabled.
 Enabling separately invokes `start`, while disable